Mizantoro/website/README.md

 ## Contact

 If you have any questions or suggestions, feel free to reach out via contact methods provided on the website.
+Keep in mind I am not a big fun of web programming, and this website is just a side project I made 4fun and out of bordom.

+## Note

+Please keep in mind that I’m not a big fan of web programming — this website is just a side project I made for fun and out of boredom.